About the Sunburst Races

-Sunburst Races is one of the premier regional running events in the Midwest.
-Held each year in South Bend, Indiana, the race begins in downtown South Bend and finishes on the field of the venerable University of Notre Dame football stadium.
-The race, owned and managed by Memorial Hospital of South Bend, Inc., coincides with the University of Notre Dame’s Reunion Weekend, which is frequently the first weekend in June.
-The race typically attracts nearly 10,000 participants and has an economic impact on the local economy that approaches $750,000 annually.
-The 2013 race will mark the 30th anniversary running of the Sunburst Races.
+Sunburst Races, presented by Key Bank, is one of the premier regional running events in the Midwest.
+Held each year in South Bend, Indiana, the race begins in downtown South Bend and finishes at the University of Notre Dame.
+The race, owned and managed by Beacon Health System, coincides with the University of Notre Dame’s Reunion Weekend, which is frequently the first weekend in June.
+The race attracts upwards of 10,000 participants and has an economic impact on the local economy that approaches $750,000 annually.
+The 2017 race will mark the 34th running of the Sunburst Races.

 Six different events make up Sunburst Races.
-On Friday evening, a Family Walk meanders through downtown South Bend that attracts roughly 500 young children and their families each year.
-Race Day events include a Fun Walk, 5K run, 10K run, Half Marathon and Marathon.
+On Friday evening, a Family Fun Walk meanders through downtown South Bend that attracts roughly 500 young children and their families each year.
+Race Day events include a 5K Fitness Walk, 5K run, 10K run, Half Marathon, and Marathon.
 The Sunburst Marathon is a Boston-qualifier; both the marathon and the half marathon are certified by the United States of America Track & Field (USATF) governing body.
-Proceeds from Sunburst Races benefit the Memorial Children’s Hospital.
+Proceeds from Sunburst Races benefit the Child Life Endowment at Memorial Children’s Hospital.

 The marathon and half marathon provide a beautiful course along the scenic St. Joseph River; the marathon also includes parts of Mishawaka, Indiana.
 Parts of the course include “out and back” elements, meaning that runners go out, and then return along the same route in some instances.
 With a relatively flat course and an elevation in South Bend of approximately 725 feet, the Sunburst Races are an ideal venue for setting personal records or qualifying for specific races.

-One exception to the flat nature of the course is “Hallelujah Hill,” located on Niles Avenue.
+One exception to the flat nature of the course is “Hallelujah Hill,” located on St. Louis Blvd.
 While not particularly long, this hill is steep and, at about Mile 23, reaching the top of it is truly a “Hallelujah” moment for many runners!
 Another short, steep hill also appears around Mile 11, though that one allows for plenty of recovery time coming as early as it does in the race.

 Packet Pick-Up Day

 Packet pick-up is from Noon – 8 p.m. the Friday before the race, and is also the last opportunity to register for any of the events.
-This fun, festive atmosphere serves as a kick-off to summer in Michiana as local crowds join runners and their friends and families to enjoy the vendors on hand, a DJ, and, in 2012, several other exciting additions including the unveiling of the 2012 Sunburst Races photo contest winner, original works of art that will serve as 1st place awards for each of the races, a brief performance by the South Bend Youth Symphony, a “Rootin’ Table” where friends and family members can create signs to cheer on their favorite runner, an appearance by celebrity runner Dick Beardsley and a local professional BMX performer.
+This fun, festive atmosphere serves as a kick-off to summer in Michiana as local crowds join runners and their friends and families to enjoy the vendors, a DJ, and the Friday Night Family Walk.

 Volunteers & Sponsors